Nexus-Mods/NexusMods.App/docs/games/00001-SkyrimSE.md

 Game setup starts with SKSE doing DLL Injection into suspended process; calling Init, and unsuspending.

-In some cases behaviour of engine behaviour needs to be augmented ahead of SKSE loading.
+In some cases behaviour of engine needs to be augmented ahead of SKSE loading.
 In those cases the `preloader` dll hijacking stub is used.

 For our purposes; no special functionality/integration is required here we can simply push files out to game directory; run `skse_loader64.exe` and call it a day.